← writing

 the length grows at most like k\sqrt{k}.

-do you see the problem? (drag the slider).
+(drag the slider).

-but wuwu=w\mathbf{w}^\top \mathbf{u} \le \|\mathbf{w}\|\,\|\mathbf{u}\| = \|\mathbf{w}\| (cauchy-schwarz, using u=1\|\mathbf{u}\|=1). a vector's projection onto a unit vector can never exceed the vector's own length.
+but wuwu=w\mathbf{w}^\top \mathbf{u} \le \|\mathbf{w}\|\,\|\mathbf{u}\| = \|\mathbf{w}\| (the formal name for this ceiling is the cauchy-schwarz inequality, but geometrically it just means what we saw in 1.3: cosθ\cos \theta maxes out at 1). a vector's projection onto a unit vector can never exceed the vector's own length.

 wuw\mathbf{w}^\top \mathbf{u} \le \|\mathbf{w}\|